mdraminski/CytoMeth/README.md

 Number_of_Cs_in_panel_CpG_cov_max9: 8594
 Prc_of_Cs_in_panel_CpG_cov_min10: 79.7550059
 Prc_of_Cs_in_panel_CpG_cov_max9: 20.2449941
+processing_time: 3.3 hours
 ```

+Notice that in the result file you may find separate conversion stats from both tools (Methratio and BS-Snper) if parameter 'meth_tool' was set respectively.

 ### CytoMeth Quality Control summary file
 The file '*results/QC_report/SummaryQC.csv*' contains all QC report files results for all samples.